huggingface/blog/object-detection-leaderboard.md

 A popular metric used to evaluate the accuracy of predictions made by an object detection model is the **Average Precision (AP)** and its variants, which will be explained further.

-The process to evaluate an object detection model encompassing several components like dataset with ground-truth annotations, detections (output prediction)  and metrics.
+Evaluating an object detection model encompasses several components, like a dataset with ground-truth annotations, detections (output prediction), and metrics.
 This process is depicted in the schematic provided in Figure 2:

 <div display="block" margin-left="auto" margin-right="auto" width="50%">
 <center>